skbolton/base.nvim/README.md

  ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```

-Clone this repo to your config folder
+Clone base to config location.

 ```bash
 git clone https://github.com/skbolton/base ~/.config/nvim
 ```

-Move into config directory
+Move into config directory.

 ```bash
 cd ~/.config/nvim
 ```

 Remove existing git directory.
-Seriously.
-This config will be yours and as such you shouldn't need to keep up to date with the project
+Seriously!
+Moving forward this config will be yours and in the spirit of the project you shouldn't need to sync with the repo anymore.

 ```bash
 rm -rf .git